 Communication – If you are not hearing from your coach, then we have a communication problem.
-We use Remind and email to get in contact with you.
-All the coaches typically send out notes via Remind.
+We use Remind (you don’t need the app) and email to get in contact with you.
+All the coaches typically send out notes via Remind (and you can join Remind from each team page).
 If you are not receiving these notifications, please let us know and we will get it fixed.

 Welcome to our soccer season, CAYSO families!